 The Year in Industry (YINI) programme offers students the opportunity to gain professional development by working at a reputable company.
 We help place students in top UK companies every year, including Shell, Rolls-Royce, EDF, Network Rail and GKN.
-Typically, the programme lasts for 12 months and can be paid or unpaid.
+Typically, the programme lasts for 12 months and is a paid placement.
 We have placements for students interested in all areas of engineering, science, IT, e-commerce, business, marketing, finance and logistics.

 Our placements offer students the skills and knowledge that employers are looking for.
 Around a quarter of all our students are sponsored through university each year and many of our 300 partner companies see The Year in Industry as an important part of their graduate recruitment programme.

 As part of the YINI student placement scheme, we are delighted to offer a new Master Class Workshop initiative from September 2017.